Ko Pha-ngan: Thai schools

 There are about 10 Thai governmental schools for children on Koh Phangan.
 The education is free, but the learners are required to speak and write in Thai Language.

-Schools for foreigners
+International and English-Medium schools

 There are some private educational institutions following the national curriculum of England.

 Nurseries

 The Learning Tree Nursery & Kindergarten was opened in 2008 for children 2 to 7 years old.
 Currently closed.

 Seeds of Phangan Kindergarten ages 2-5.

 Tiny House daycare for babies from 8 months.

 Babelikoh nursery was opened in 2022 for toddlers from 1 to 3 years old.

 Primary

 Si Ri Panya International School opened in 2012 provides education for children 5 to 11 years old (Key stages 1 & 3).

 Secondary

-Si Ri Panya International School provides education for children ages 11–16 (Key stage 3) following the British National Curriculum and the Cambridge Curriculum.
+Si Ri Panya International School provides education for children ages 11–16 (Key stage 3) following the English National Curriculum and the Cambridge Curriculum.

 Tutorial & vocational

-Wisdom College Tutorial and Vocational School,is an international educational institution founded in 2018, offering comprehensive education for students aged 6 to 18, leading to an internationally recognized graduation certification to facilitate worldwide university enrollment, complemented by dedicated IELTS tutoring, as indicated by their partnership with IDP IELTS as a Referral Agent.
+Wisdom College Tutorial and Vocational School, founded in 2018, International GED ® Authorized Provider, offers education for students aged 6 to 18, leading to an internationally recognized certification accepted by most of the universities, as well as IELTS tutoring, in partnership with IDP IELTS.